If you’re on Medicare, you’re likely hearing about the Medicare Part B Give Back benefit.

 How Much Can My Medicare Premiums Decrease?

-If you qualify and there are plans available in your area, you will see monthly Part B Giveback amounts range from $0.10 to $148.50.
+If you qualify and there are plans available in your area, you will see monthly Part B Giveback amounts range from $0.10 up to the maximum yearly standard premium.

 This benefit is designed to work with Social Security.
 Your premium reduction is reflected in your Social Security check each month.
 In other words, your check will increase by the amount the giveback benefit decreases your premium.